-Till date, the erection of both the radial gates have been completed at the undersluice and the erection of hoisting for the gates are ongoing.
-The erection of 5 trashracks out of 6 have been completed at the Intake.
-In addition to this, 2 frames of trashracks out of 2 have been erected at conveyance tank.
+The erection of both the radial gates along with the hoisting for the gates and rubber seal have been completed at the undersluice.
+Also, the erection of all 6 vertical gates have been completed at the intake region.
+Out of the six, the rubber seal has been installed at 4 gates.
+The erection of hoisting is going on.
+In addition to these, the erection of 5 trashracks out of 6 have been completed at the Intake.
+Both the frames of trashracks have been erected at the conveyance tank.
 The erection of steel lining has been completed on all work fronts.
 The installation of embedded parts of Intake gate hoisting, TRCM and railing at top slab of intake has been completed.
 Similarly, the fabrication of steel pipes is ongoing and is in final stage of completion.
-A total of 96 approach pipes (100%) has been rolled and welded.
-Further, the installation of intake gates and approach pipes are ongoing at the headworks area in a rapid pace.
-Till date, almost 71 number of approach pipes have already been erected out of 96 pipes.
+Moreover, the HM Contractor has been carrying out the fabrication works of various gates and stop logs at his workshop.